burninc0de/socialsox/README.md

 > [!NOTE]
 > **Security Features:**
 > - ✅ Everything runs locally on your computer
+> - ✅ Credentials are encrypted using Electron's safeStorage (OS-level encryption)
-> - ✅ Credentials are stored in localStorage (Electron app storage)
+> - ✅ Settings stored securely in localStorage
 > - ✅ Twitter OAuth handled securely in Electron backend
 > - ✅ No external servers involved (except the social media APIs)

 > [!WARNING]
 > **Security Considerations:**
+> - ⚠️ SafeStorage encryption requires your OS to have a password/login set up
-> - ⚠️ Anyone with access to your computer can potentially read localStorage
+> - ⚠️ If safeStorage is unavailable, credentials fall back to encrypted localStorage
 > - ⚠️ Use app-specific passwords where available (like Bluesky's app passwords)

 For security-related concerns, please see our [Security Policy](SECURITY.md).